ContionMig/MedicoIO/README.md

 Website Administrators can choose what to encrypt and what not to encrypt by choosing between.
 Making the encryption system fully dynamic and according to the administrator's needs
 - “BLOB”: Which will encrypt the selected field
-- Anything else: Which will not be encrypted
+- Other Data Types: Which will not be encrypted

 # 2 Factor Authentication